My Story

 I’m here to walk beside you.

-Yoga hasn’t solved all my problems —
+Yoga hasn’t solved my life.

-but it’s helped me stay.
+But it’s helped me stay.

 With myself.
-And with the truth.

 If that’s what you’re craving too — welcome.